CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application_Team11.md

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)
 # Quantum Cohort Project Business Application of Unit-Disk Maximum Independent Set for Protein Folding

 Unit-Disk Maximum Independent Set (UD-MIS) is an NP-hard problem represented as a graph optimization problem.
 The graph has a constraint that the distance between two vertices should be greater than a unit distance—this constraint models multiple real-world issues ranging from atomic physics to the communication industry.
 As the UD-MIS problem is NP-hard, many real-world problems with the domain constraint can be mapped into this simple model: wildlife distribution and packing, for example.
+Rydberg atoms naturally carry the model Hamiltonian of UD-MIS that can simulate the corresponding optimization problem.
+In this report, we propose applying the UD-MIS-Rydberg-Atom simulator to protein folding optimization processes.

 ## Step 1: Explain the technical problem you solved in this exercise